ajitgoel/Notes/InterviewQuestions/OOAD/Notes.md

 **Interface Segregation Principle implemented in current design**

-==//Following code supports the Interface Segregation Principle.
-By splitting the IWorker interface in IFeedable, IWorkable interfaces the new Robot class is
-//no longer forced to implement the "eat" method. public interface IWorker : IFeedable, IWorkable==
+==Following code supports the Interface Segregation Principle.
+By splitting the IWorker interface in IFeedable, IWorkable interfaces the new Robot class is no longer forced to implement the "eat" method. public interface IWorker : IFeedable, IWorkable==
 {
 }